elmuerte/anoxbot/README.md

 The `extract-quotes.py` script partially parses the APE source files to construct dialogs as they could appear in the game.
 Many of the dialogs have variable conditions, the script takes a best effort to take these into account.
 Luckily the developers did not create too complex and overlapping conditions in the dialog.
 And various variable substitutions could be fixed with a simple lookup table.

-### Subtitle
+### Subtitles

 The `extract-quotes.py` script makes a distinciton between plain quotes, and subtitles.
 The latter are the subtitles in cinematics and are often fragments of a dialog.

 The subtitle quotes are stored in a separate table for further processing.

-Which is not finished yet.
+To process the subtitles into quotes you need the script files (with `.s` extension).
+The `assemble-subs.py` script takes the script files to process as its input arguments and tried to assemble quotes based on the parsed `.s` files.

+You will encouter a lot of errors concerning missing subtitles.
+These are probably not missing subtitles, the script is actually refering to "switch" sequences which are started.